neondatabase/website/content/docs/manage/endpoints.md

 1. In the Neon Console, select **Endpoints**.
 1. Select **New endpoint**.
 1. On the **Create endpoint** dialog, select a branch to assign the endpoint to.
 The branch you select must not have an associated endpoint.
+1. Choose wether to enable connection pooling.
+Enabling connection pooling increases the number of connections that the endpoint can support.
+For more information, see [Connection pooling](../../connect/connection-pooling).
 1. Click **Create endpoint**.

 ## View endpoints